-The GoPro Hero6 is GoPro’s most powerful camera to date.
-It uses GoPro’s own chipset and up the performance in 4k and 1080p settings.
+The GoPro Hero6 (GoPro Hero 6) is GoPro’s most powerful camera to date.
+It uses GoPro’s own chipset and they have upped the performance in 4k and 1080p settings.
 The big question for any new owner is which memory card for the GoPro Hero6 is best?

 As cameras have become more capable the need for faster cards with greater capacity has become more important.
 Get it wrong and you could lose your footage.

 SD Speed Class